 These adjectives set an expectation for the quality of work. well, you can use terms like ‘deadline-driven’ or ‘well-organized.’
 This will help candidates evaluate if they will be able to meet the expectations of the company.

 Purpose: What is the organization all about?
 Does it hire an overseas programmer?
 How will the company fulfill the candidate’s expectations?
-What does it mean working for the organization?
+What does it mean to work for the organization?

 Furthermore, create an online form that candidates with fill and submit.
 Make sure they have the below mentioned basic details: